Fact check: President Trump's false claims from Tuesday's coronavirus briefing - KVIA

 Trump was responding to a question about how the federal government would retrieve funds from large companies securing loans through the Paycheck Protection Program, which were supposed to be for small businesses.
 “Harvard’s going to pay back the money.
 They shouldn’t be taking it. … I’m not going to mention any other names, but when I saw Harvard, they have one of the largest endowments anywhere in the country, maybe in the world, I guess.
 And they’re going to pay back that money.”

-Facts First: Harvard did receive funding from the coronavirus relief money, but Trump didn’t distinguish between two separate sources of federal funding within the CARES Act coronavirus package — the Higher Education Emergency Relief Fund and the Paycheck Protection Program.
+Facts First: Trump misleadingly suggested that Harvard got money meant for businesses.
+Harvard did receive funding from the coronavirus relief money, but Trump didn’t distinguish between two separate sources of federal funding within the CARES Act coronavirus package — the Higher Education Emergency Relief Fund and the Paycheck Protection Program.
 The relief fund is primarily meant to provide financial relief grants to students.
 The paycheck program is a set of loans meant for small businesses, which Harvard never applied for or received.

 Harvard, which has a roughly $40 billion-dollar endowment, received nearly $9 million from the CARES Act coronavirus relief package through the Higher Education Emergency Relief Fund.

-Note: This story has been updated with more context for the Harvard example.